asteroid-lang/asteroid/README.md

 # Asteroid the Programming Language

-Asteroid is a general purpose programming language heavily influenced by [Python](https://www.python.org), [Lua](http://www.lua.org), [ML](https://www.smlnj.org), and [Prolog](http://www.swi-prolog.org) currently under development at the University of Rhode Island.
+Asteroid is a multi-paradigm programming language heavily influenced by [Python](https://www.python.org), [Lua](http://www.lua.org), [ML](https://www.smlnj.org), and [Prolog](http://www.swi-prolog.org) currently under development at the University of Rhode Island.
 Asteroid implements a new programming paradigm called *pattern-matching oriented programming*.
 In this new programming paradigm patterns and pattern matching is supported by all major programming language constructs making programs succinct and robust.
 Furthermore, patterns themselves are first-class citizens and as such can be passed and returned from functions as well as manipulated computationally.

 OK, before we get started here is the obligatory *Hello World!* program written in Asteroid,
 ```